1COASTLINE1/Blueprints_code/README.md

-# How to view the blueprint
+## How to open project and view the blueprint
+### Load the whole project
-Firstly, download the whole project.
+1. Firstly, download the whole project.
 Copy or cut it into the project folder and the project should be seen in the unreal engine.
-To view the crowd simulation blueprint, go to the Content folder -> AssetLibrary -> 4_BPTool -> Spline_ManFlow, double click the Spline_ManFlow( the ball ), and the blueprint window should be shown in the screen.
+2. To view the crowd simulation blueprint, go to the Content folder -> AssetLibrary -> 4_BPTool -> Spline_ManFlow, double click the Spline_ManFlow( the ball ), and the blueprint window should be shown in the screen.
+The camera blueprint shold be opened in the same way.
+3. Switch between levels: It in the **scene folder** which has 3 buttons, the broadcast room and locker room is easy for GPU to load, the stadium is hard for GPU.
+### Access code base only
+Both camera algorithm and crowd sim can run without the project.
+You can simplely create a new project in your unreal engine and import the two folders to your Content folder.
 ## Crowd simulation
+### How to use it
+Drag the crowd sim blueprint in the screen.
+You will see a man on the screen.
+If we want to longer the crowd line: click the white ball while press Alt, drag the line and there will be more people shown on the screen.
 ### Some constant (repeated to use or use to store the information)
 1. Skeletal Mesh Array: It stores all the information(keys and values ) of all the characters, which will be repeatedly used by the function below.
 2. `Get Spline Length()`: which is used to calculate the length of the crowd spline.